-Per 441 Iowa Administrative Code 77.37(15), respite providers must meet the following requirements as a condition of providing respite care under the ID waiver:

-- (1) training on provision of medication according to agency policy and procedure; and - (2) the staff member shall not provide any direct service without the oversight of supervisory staff until training is completed.
+Per 441 Iowa Administrative Code 77.46(5), respite providers must meet the following requirements as a condition of providing respite care under the waiver: (1) training on provision of medication according to agency policy and procedure; and (2) the staff member shall not provide any direct service without the oversight of supervisory staff until training is completed.

-The case manager or community-based case manager and any provider responsible for medication administration must monitor the documentation of medication administration to ensure adherence to the service plan and provider policies and procedure.
-The provider agency frequently and routinely monitors medication administration as outlined in their policies and procedures and quality improvement plans.
-Provider agencies are expected to review medication administration on a daily basis to ensure health and welfare of member as well as perform quality assurance on a timeframe identified by the agency.
-The case manager or community-based case manager also monitor medications at a minimum annually during the annual service plan development or more frequently as needed.
+The case manager or community-based case manager, and any provider responsible for medication administration must monitor the documentation of medication administration to ensure adherence to the service plan and provider policies and procedure.
+The provider agency frequently and routinely monitors as outlined in their policies and procedures, and quality improvement plans.
+Provider agencies are expected to review medication administration on a daily basis to ensure health and welfare of member as well as perform quality assurance on a timeframe identified by the agency (most often monthly).
+The case manager or community-based case manager also monitor during the annual service plan development.
 MCO community-based case managers monitor the documentation of medication administration to ensure adherence to the service plan and provider policies and procedures.